 Smoking’s Impact on the Health of Military Members

 While no tobacco product can be considered safe to use, cigarettes pose the greatest risk to health.
-In addition to directly causing a litany of serious health problems from cancer to fatal lung disease to heart disease, smoking can also exacerbate existing health conditions.
-This is concerning considering many military personnel are already at an increased risk for health problems due to the nature of their jobs.
-Research from both the U.S. Department of Veterans Affairs (VA) and DoD shows a correlation between deployment to Iraq and Afghanistan and respiratory illnesses.9, 10
+In addition to directly causing a litany of serious health problems from cancer to fatal lung disease to heart disease, smoking can exacerbate existing health conditions.
+This is concerning considering many military personnel are already at an increased risk for health problems due to the nature and geographic location of their jobs which may expose them to environmental toxins associated with silica containing sand, burn fuel pits, and poor air quality.
+Research from both the U.S. Department of Veterans Affairs (VA) and DoD shows a correlation between deployment to Iraq and Afghanistan and respiratory illnesses.9,10

 For example, a study of more than 46,000 participants from the DoD's Millennium Cohort Study found that 14 percent of those who had deployed to Iraq and Afghanistan developed new respiratory symptoms—defined in the study as chronic or recurring cough or shortness of breath—compared to 10 percent in those who did not deploy.10 Another study of more than 768,000 veterans also found that—in comparison to non-deployed troops—those who served in Iraq and Afghanistan have a greater risk of developing respiratory illnesses like asthma and chronic obstructive pulmonary disease.9 These findings highlight some of the unique and serious health concerns facing military personnel that may be further compounded by tobacco use.

 FDA’s Plans to Reduce Nicotine Levels in Cigarettes May Help Reduce Smoking among Military Personnel